MyLife-Services/mylife-documentation/organizational/volunteer-staffing-plan.md

 ### Current process

+This is something of a checklist on how we've been going about stirring interest in MyLife.
+First off, we have a great deal of offer to most candidates out there.
+MyLife is an AI-first platform in development and is public-access and opensource.
+Together this means that we can give volunteers the education, awareness, and literal hands-on experience in solving problems in an AI-first project.
+GitHub tickets solved, demonstrable ai experience for future employers, keeping up with trends, giving back to society, it's all transparently on the docket.

+So we've found LinkedIn (free version for now) to be so successful that we realize we will need a layer of expert managerial skills in a volunteer coordinator, to move forward acquiring resources even alone in this way.

 - [ ] Identify need and relevant position-space(s)
 - [ ] Create LinkedIn job and post
 - [ ] Respond to applicants with request for interests and preferred title as guidance